rlgnak/Selectorlyzer.Analyzers/README.md

 }
 ```

-The following will raise a info diagnostic if a class within the namespace `Repositories` does not implement an self interface.
+The following will raise an info diagnostic if a class within the namespace `Repositories` does not implement an self interface.
 ```json
 {
     "selector": ":namespace[Name$='Repositories'] :class",